ethsana/sana-docs/docs/installation/connectivity.md

 The presence of NAT presents two problems for p2p networking.

 The first is that it can be difficult for programs running on our computer to know our real public IP as it is not explicitly known by our computer's networking interface, which is configured with a private network IP.
-This is a relatively easy problem to solve as we can simply discover our public IP and then specify it in Bee's configuration, or indeed determine it using other means.
+This is a relatively easy problem to solve as we can simply discover our public IP and then specify it in Ant's configuration, or indeed determine it using other means.

 The second issue is that our router has only 65535 ports to expose to the public network, however, *each device on your private network* is